Thor110/WoWRevived/README.md

 Language options are currently hidden, as no confirmed non-English PC versions of the game have been found.
 If you happen to own or know of a different language release, please let us know as support can easily be added if needed.

+Or, if you choose to make a language patch using the text editor, feel free to send the "TEXT.ojd" file our way and I will re-active the dropdown option in the menu and integrate language selection options!

 # Road Map

 The road map for this project.